typsy-dev/documentation/ApiV2.md

 ### Response
-- users: A collection of UserSummary objects
+- users: A collection of UserSummary objects UserSummary
+    - identifer: The typsy identifier for the user object
+    - name: The full name of the user
+    - firstName: The first name of the user
+    - lastName: The last name of the user
+    - email: The email of the user
+    - ssoUserIdentifier: The user identifier used for SSO login Workspace
+        - identifer: The typsy identifier for the workspace object
+        - status: The current status of the user within the account (licensed or departed)
+        - structureCount: Count of structures the workspace is active in
+        - teamCount: Count of teams the workspace is active in
+        - claimsCount: Count of claims the workspace has attached
 - metadata:
     - total - total amount of users within your master account
     - count - how many users were returned